Welcome to today's edition of the Rush 24-7 podcast.

 The overall media narrative each and every day is that liberalism is preferred, actively supported by a large margin.

-That's the everyday mantra and the and the narrative.
+That's the everyday mantra and narrative.

 And of course, accompanying that is the notion that all of us are a small minority, really disconnected from the mainstream of our country.